mxstbr/mxstbr.com/pages/thoughts/regrets-at-spectrum.md

 - Needed to make money, so built business features
 - Businesses were not interested, and had we focused on our core niche use case we would have grown much faster
 - Better to have 100 true fans who love the product than 10,000 barely interested users
+- Easier to raise money if necessary, more satisfying, ultimately more momentum and higher chance at success

 ### Regret 2: We Did Not Do Enough Marketing

-- Spend too much time on development and crafting the perfect experience
+- Spend too much time on building new, shiny features
 - Should have spent more time on marketing, typical engineering mistake
 - Not just social media, but also in-product growth marketing, marketing pages on the website, etc.